maiwen-ch/2025_Data_Analysis_Project/README.md

   - introduction to Markdown / Github

 - Tutorial Wednesday 30.04
-  - More specific information about the final report
+  - More specific information about the presentations and evaluations
   - Introduction to visual communication for scientists (slides, poster)
 <br>